andersmurphy/demo-app/README.md

-# chain
+# android-example-app
-App for tracking unbroken chains of behaviour.
-To be used as a demo app for showcasing development techniques.
+A demo app for showcasing development techniques.